Kamakura: 20 Top Attractions

 9. Explore the Historical Zeniarai Benten Shrine, Where You Can Wash Your Money

 Discover the unique Zeniarai Benten Shrine, one of Kamakura’s most intriguing destinations.
 This historical shrine is famous for its unique tradition: washing your money in the shrine’s spring water.
 Legend says that doing so will multiply your wealth.
 Therefore, many visitors come here hoping to improve their financial luck.
-The shrine, nestled in a quiet, cave-like setting, offers a serene and mystical atmosphere, making it a memorable experience among the many things to do in Kamakura.
+The shrine, nestled in a quiet, cave-like setting, offers a serene and mystical atmosphere, making it a memorable experience among the many Best Things To Do in Kamakura.
 To fully appreciate the shrine’s history, explore local stories and learn about its cultural significance.
 Insider tip: Bring coins rather than large bills for a more manageable washing experience.
 Don’t miss this opportunity to participate in a distinctive cultural practice while enjoying the peaceful ambiance of this special spot.
-It’s definitely a unique addition to your list of must-see Kamakura Attractions.
+It’s definitely a unique addition to your list of must-see Kamakura: 20 Top Attractions.

 10. Discover the Caves and Waterfalls at Kamakura-gu Shrine